anhhchu/Project-4-Exploratory-data-analysis-with-R/README.md

 # Exploratory-data-analysis-with-R

+##File arrangment
+ProsperLoan.html is the summary file
+ProsperLoan.Rmd is the source code file

 ##Project Overview

 In this project, you will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.